 The rock at the lowest levels of the mine can reach temperatures up to 150 degrees Fahrenheit.
 To put this into perspective, the minimum temperature required to cook an egg is 130 degrees Fahrenheit.

-In order to sustain prolonged work and not cook their miners alive, the mine requires some serious cooling.
+In order to sustain prolonged work, and not cook their miners alive, the mine requires some serious cooling.
 Because of this, a system was created which pumps ice down the length of the shaft.
 This, coupled with internal insulation, cools the tunnel air down to a surprisingly livable temperature of around 80 degrees Fahrenheit.
-Even with the cooling, working at the bottom of Mponeng is still a grueling experience as the miners excavate over 5,400 tons of rock per day.
+Even with the cooling, working at the bottom of Mponeng is still a grueling experience as the miners excavate more than 5,400 tons of rock per day.

 Why All The Trouble?

-A writer for BBC News once reported that Warren Buffett estimates that all of the gold in the world that has been mined so far would be able to fit in a square cube with walls 67ft long.
+A writer for BBC News once reported that Warren Buffett estimates that all the gold in the world that has been mined so far would be able to fit in a square cube with walls 67 feet long.

 While this statistic is highly controversial, gold is understood to be a rare resource, and many fail to realize just how rare.
 While a 67 ft cube might seem rather large if it was sitting right in front of you, think of that amount spread across the entire world and the rarity of gold becomes clear.